p2sr/SourceAutoRecord/doc/contributing.md

 ### SDK

-A minimal Source Engine SDK can be found in `Utils/SDK.hpp`.
+A minimal Source Engine SDK can be found in `src/Utils` folder.

 ### Speedrun Timer